s1r-J/brackets-open-in-linux-terminal/README.md

 **Extension for Adobe Brackets**

-Open the project folder in terminal (xfce terminal by default).
+Open the project folder in terminal.

-*Currently supports:
+Currently supports:

 xfce4-terminal, konsole, gnome-terminal, lxterminal and terminator

-NEW: Support for osX Terminal
+NEW: Support for OSX Terminal and iTerm

-##Install
+NEW: Support for Windows cmd

+## Install

 In extension manager, search for 'open project in terminal' and click 'Install'.